pETNNs: Partial Evolutionary Tensor Neural Networks for Solving Time-dependent Partial Differential Equations: Numerical Experiments

-and periodic boundary conditions.
+with periodic boundary conditions.
 The analytical solutions are

-with $c=1$.
-We set that each sub-network consists of two hidden layers and each layer has 30 neurons.
-Fig.\ref{Exp3.4a} shows the results of employing Algorithm \ref{algorithm2} to the 10D transport equation.
-The very small relative and absolute errors both demonstrate that our pETNNs perform well for solving high-dimensional transport equation.
+with $d=10$ and the wave speed $c_{k} = 0.2*k$.
+We set that each sub-network consists of two hidden layers and each layer has 20 neurons.
+We use an RK4 scheme with a fixed time step size of $1e-3$. { The runtime to reach five time units of pETNNs with updating $1/4, 1/3$ and $1/2$ of the parameters are 10,853s, 20,295s, and 59,729s, respectively.} Fig.~\ref{Exp3.4a} shows the results of employing Algorithm~\ref{algorithm2} to the 10D transport equation.
+The small relative errors demonstrate that our pETNNs perform well in solving high-dimensional transport equations.

 Additionally, we have also investigated the impact of parameter selection on numerical accuracy and stability.
-Within each sub-network, we fixed the update to 300 parameters.
-Various strategies were employed, including random update, mandatory update of the first layer's parameters with each iteration, deliberately excluding the first layer's parameters from update, and omitting bias from the updating process.
-The numerical results of these strategies are illustrated in Fig.\ref{Exp3.4b}.
-The experimental results indicate that there is little difference in the precision of the results obtained by these update methods, which underscores the efficiency of Algorithm \ref{algorithm2}.
+Within each sub-network, we update $1/3$ of the parameters.
+Various strategies were employed, including random updates, mandatory updates of the first layer's parameters with each iteration, deliberately excluding the first layer's parameters from the update, and omitting bias from the updating process.
+The numerical results of these strategies are illustrated in Fig.\ref{Exp3.4a}.
+The experimental results indicate little difference in the precision of the results obtained by these update methods, which underscores the efficiency of Algorithm \ref{algorithm2} in the short-time regime.